DataSF/datasf-profiler/README.md

 * It surfaces issues/problems that we might run into before we start working with the data
 * It helps us assess and validate metadata

+## Using this tool, DataSF can monitoring the following data quality metrics on their open data portal:
+* Completeness
+* Validity
+* Timeliness
+* Uniqueness
+* Consistency
+* Accuracy

 ## Types of Data Profiling Analysis That DataSF Profiler performs
 Data can be profiled both the dataset level and at the column level.
-Below outlines the type of analysis that can be conducted.
+Below outlines the types of analysis that the profiling tool conducts

 ### Dataset Level Analysis
 * Total number of records- the total number of records in a dataset